 However, the AN/APS-20 remained in service with the British for most of the rest of the century.
 The British Royal Navy obtained the AD-3W Skyraider for operation off their own carriers.
 In the late 1950s, when the Skyraiders were being retired from British service, the Royal Navy decided to adapt their Fairey "Gannet" carrier-based antisubmarine aircraft to the AEW role, modifying the design and fitting them with AN/APS-20 sets scavenged from the British Skyraiders to create the "Gannet AEW.3".

-The Gannet AEW.3 served well into the 1960s.
-When it was retired, the British were in desperate need of an AEW capability, and in 1971 they scavenged the AN/APS-20 sets again, fitting them to existing Avro Shackleton ocean patrol aircraft.
+The Gannet AEW.3 served well into the 1970s.
+Facing its retirement, the British were in desperate need of an AEW capability, and they went to the AN/APS-20 again, fitting sets to existing Avro Shackleton ocean patrol aircraft.
 The Shackleton was every bit as much an antique, a four-piston engine aircraft that was a derivative of the World War II Avro Lancaster bomber.

 The result was the "Shackleton AEW.2".
 Twelve were converted and served with the RAF in support of the Royal Navy.
 The Shackleton AEW.2 was an embarrassment, a flying museum piece, and the only good thing that could be said about it was that it was better than nothing.
 It was supposed to be a temporary fix while the British developed the advanced "Nimrod AEW" aircraft, but that program proved overambitious and terminally "snakebitten", leading to seemingly endless delays until it was finally canceled.
 The British would have been better off to use available US AEW radar technology and install it on their own platform, but because of the delays they were forced in the end to buy the complete solution from the US, in the form of the Boeing "Sentry E-3D Airborne Warning & Control System (AWACS)", based on the 707 airliner.